vstinner/fatoptimizer/doc/gsoc.rst

 Google Summer of Code and the PSF
 =================================

+The `Google Summer of Code <https://summerofcode.withgoogle.com/>`_ (GSoC) "is a global program focused on bringing more student developers into open source software development.
+Students work with an open source organization on a 3 month programming project during their break from school."

 The `Python Software Foundation <https://www.python.org/psf/>`_ is part of the Google Summer of Code (GSoC) program in 2016, as previous years.
 See: